Medicare Coverage for Lung Cancer Screening Frequently Asked Questions

 • No current signs or symptoms of lung cancer

-• Tobacco smoking history of at least 20 pack-years (pack-years are calculated by multiplying the number of packs smoked per day by number of years smoked)
+• Smoking history of at least 20 pack-years (pack-years are calculated by multiplying the number of packs smoked per day by number of years smoked)

-Physicians must provide an order for screening to Medicare after having a lung cancer screening counseling and a shared-decision making discussion with the patient.
+• Before a healthcare provider can provide an order for lung cancer screening to Medicare, they must have a shared decision-making discussion with the Medicare patient.
 This visit includes:

 • Counseling on the importance of being screened each year and the impact of other possible causes of death with lung cancer